 Ms. Frommer recommends that you try the top flight search engines first and then, if you can, book directly with the airline.
 That way you may be able to avoid hefty cancellation fees or other restrictions.
 You will always need to book Southwest Airlines direct because it doesn’t appear on booking aggregators and is often the cheapest deal for domestic flights in the U.S.

-One way to find trends in airline flights is to visit the website for the Airline Reporting Corporation.
+One way to find trends in airline flights is to visit the website Airline Reporting Corporation.
 They’re middlemen who work with airlines and all the aggregators.
 What they do is find patterns in airline booking trends.
 For instance, they’ve found that those who book flights on a Sunday spend 17% less than those who do it during the week.
 This may be because corporate travel agents don’t often work on Sundays.

 You should never book a flight for more than 5-6 weeks in advance because you’ll find the best deals closer to your departure date.